 These provisional conclusions have, on the whole, been welcomed however some stakeholders remain disappointed that the Law Commission has not proposed legislative reform to clarify and confirm the validity of e-signatures.

-If you have any questions regarding e-signatures please contact Nicholas Saunders or a member of our Corporate and Commercial team.
+If you have any questions regarding e-signatures please contact John Andrews or a member in our Corporate and Commercial team.

 Other articles from November's newsletter